benmvp/slides/2017/chainreact/react-native-esnext.md

 NOTES:
 - Rendering a `FlatList` component to display talks and breaks
 - We'll talk more about this `render()` method later when we discuss classes
-- Connects to the `data` that's in state
 - Each talk itself is rendered via `renderItem`

 /////